alaczi/ports/README.md

 Domain backend:
 A GRPC / Protobuff backend to provide a repository service to store / retrieve port data

-Client API
+Client API:
 A REST API to expose port data utilizing the domain backend

-On startup the client application reads the port data from the provided json file and adds the items to the backend service
+On startup the client application reads the port data from the provided json file and adds the items to the backend service.

 ### Setup